Samillion/mpv-ytdlautoformat/README.md

 # Alternatives
 I like to keep my [mpv configuration](https://github.com/Samillion/mpv-conf) simple, that is why I created this script to match my simple usecase.

-However, there are solid alternatives that provide more options and on demand, such as:
+However, there are solid alternatives that provide more on demand options, such as:
 - [mpv-selectformat](https://github.com/koonix/mpv-selectformat): mpv plugin for selecting the format of internet videos.
 - [mpv-quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu): Allows you to change the streamed video and audio quality (ytdl-format) on the fly.